-The output of the exciter is adjusted with an Output control of the 10 W. amplifier in the exciter and is covered in Exciter Manual.
+The output of the exciter is adjusted with output control of the 10 W. amplifier in the exciter and is covered in the exciter manual.

 The transmitter can easily be remotely controlled.
-Description of the connections are covered in Section 5.
+Description of the connections is covered in Section 5.